Part 1 - Introduction To OAuth

 OAuth 2.0 DefinitionLink to heading

-Definition of OAuth 2.0 from RFC 6749:
+Here is the official definition of of OAuth 2.0 according to RFC 6749:

 “The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.”

-One of the main usecases of OAuth 2.0 is to give third party applications limited access to the private resources that you own.
+One of the main use cases of OAuth 2.0 is to give third party applications limited access to the private resources that you own.
 We will see how that is exactly done throughout this article.
-But first, let’s discuss the various components that we will see when learning OAuth 2.0.
+Let’s discuss an example where OAuth can be used.

-OAuth 2.0 componentsLink to heading
+OAuth 2.0 ComponentsLink to heading

-• You are the OAuth resource owner since you are the owner of your Facebook account.
+• You are the OAuth Resource Owner since you are the owner of your Facebook account.

-• Your Facebook account is the OAuth protected resource.
+• Your Facebook account is the OAuth Protected Resource.

 Client AuthorizationLink to heading